William Kingsford: Civil engineer

 Entering the office of the city surveyor of Montreal in 1841, Kingford qualified in due course as civil engineer, and obtained the position of deputy city surveyor, a post which he held for three years.
 He resigned to begin the publication of the Montreal Times, in company with Murdo McIver.
 Two years later he entered the public works department, and among other undertakings made a new survey of the Lachine Canal.

-In 1849 Kingsford was engaged in the construction of the Hudson River Railroad in the state of New York, and in 1851 went to Panama as assistant engineer to J. J. Campbell, who was then building the Panama Canal Railway.
-Returning to Canada in 1853, he surveyed for the Grand Trunk Railway the tracks from Montreal to Vaudreuil, from Montreal to Cornwall, Ontario, from Brockville to Rideau, and, under A. M. Ross, who had the construction of the work in charge, laid down the lines of the Victoria Bridge.
+In 1849 Kingsford was engaged in the construction of the Hudson River Railroad in the state of New York.
+In he 1851 went to Panama as assistant engineer to J. J. Campbell, who was then building the Panama Canal Railway.
+Returning to Canada in 1853, he surveyed for the Grand Trunk Railway railroad tracks running from Montreal to Vaudreuil, from Montreal to Cornwall, Ontario, from Brockville to Rideau, and, under A. M. Ross, laid down the lines of the Victoria Bridge.

 Kingsford was chief engineer of the city of Toronto for a few months during 1855, but resigned to re-enter the service of the Grand Trunk, in whose employment he remained till 1864.
 He acted at first as superintendent of the line east from Toronto, and afterwards as contractor to maintain the section that runs from that city westward to Stratford.
-He came to England in 1865, made one or two general surveys on the continent for English firms, and reported to Thomas Brassey on the railway possibilities of the island of Sardinia.
+He came to England in 1865, where he made one or two general surveys on the continent for English firms.
+He reported to Thomas Brassey on the railway possibilities of the island of Sardinia.

 In 1867, the building of the Intercolonial Railway took Kingsford to Canada once more to Canada, where he remained for the rest of his life.
 He worked on the enlargement of the Grenville Canal and the draining of Russell, Ontario, moving to Ottawa.
 When the Mackenzie government came into power in 1872 Kingsford was appointed dominion engineer in charge of the harbours of the Great Lakes and the St. Lawrence River.
 He continued in this post till 31 December 1879, when he was dismissed by Sir Hector Langevin, minister of public works.